Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 Notice how they say users with one friend are 27% more active than those without?

-Make it e-a-s-y.
-Don’t force people to copy a link, scour their phone for friends, and come up with an invite message on their own.
-Let them tap a button and customize a line or two, then BAM! they’re off to the races.
+Don’t force people to copy a link, scour their phone for friends, and write an invite message on their own.
+Let them tap a button and customize a line or two, then BAM they’re off to the races.

 3. Improved statistics & coaching